Skip to main content

 • type: Static/DHCP/Reserved = String

-You can start the process by running the executable from the command line – root or administrator privileges required.
-You can also schedule runs this using operating system task scheduler (like crontab or at).
+You can start the process by running the executable from the command line – root or administrator privileges are required.
+You can also schedule runs using an operating system task scheduler (like crontab or at).

 You'll see a command prompt after you launch the ping sweep.
-When completed, the Status will change to Finished.
-If successful, you will see Success messages in the status box, and also see new and updated subnet/IP information within Device42.
+When completed, the status will change to "Finished".
+If successful, you will see "Success" messages in the status box, and new and updated subnet and IP information in Device42